EliethB/Prueba12/README.md

 start_react_app(): Starts the React application located at EnsolversBackend/frontend using npm start.
 The main() function orchestrates the execution of all the tasks in the correct order.
 Finally, the script calls the main function to start the setup and execution process.

+## Note
+In the run__app.sh file, you need to change it to the name of your database configure_database() {
+  echo "Configuring the MySQL database..." mysql -u abstract-programmer (change it to your database name) -p < database.sql }
 ## database.sql
 ## CREATE DATABASE IF NOT EXISTS ensolvers_data;
 This command creates a database named ensolvers_data if it doesn't already exist.
 The IF NOT EXISTS clause ensures that the database is created only if it doesn't already exist.

 ## USE ensolvers_data;
 This command selects the ensolvers_data database for use.
 Subsequent SQL commands will be executed in the context of this database.

+## CREATE TABLE IF NOT EXISTS categories (
+##    id INT AUTO_INCREMENT PRIMARY KEY,
+##    nameCategory VARCHAR(100) NOT NULL
+## );

+This SQL statement creates a table named "categories" if it does not already exist.
+The table has two columns:

+"id": An auto-incrementing integer field that serves as the primary key.

+"nameCategory": A VARCHAR field of up to 100 characters, used to store category names.

+In short, you set up a table to store category names along with unique identifiers.

 ## CREATE TABLE IF NOT EXISTS state (
 ##    id INT AUTO_INCREMENT PRIMARY KEY,